 Strategists anticipate delayed recession for slowing U.S. economy

-Team views quality stocks as relatively cheap and government bonds as increasingly attractiveLondon, 27 June 2023 - Russell Investments’ strategists continue to expect a recession for the gradually slowing U.S. economy, though anticipate a delay until 2024 as investor enthusiasm for artificial intelligence and resilient economic growth continue to support stocks in the near term.
+SEATTLE, June 27, 2023 — Russell Investments’ strategists continue to expect a recession for the slowly slowing U.S. economy, though they anticipate a delay until 2024 as investor enthusiasm for artificial intelligence and resilient economic growth continue to support stocks in the near term.

 "Forward-looking recession indicators are all flashing warning signs, while measures of real economic activity such as jobs growth and household spending are only gradually moderating," said Andrew Pease, global head of investment strategy at Russell Investments.
 "This creeping slowdown in the United States seems likely to persist for a few more months."

-Pease believes a later recession could be milder given that, by 2024, inflation should have fallen by enough to allow the U.S. Federal Reserve (Fed) to ease aggressively.
+Pease believes a later recession could be milder since inflation should have fallen by enough at that point to allow the U.S. Federal Reserve (Fed) to ease aggressively.
 A recession beginning in 2023 while inflation is still above the Fed’s target would limit the pace of easing.

 Pease added that most other major economies are also slowing and at risk from aggressive central bank tightening.
-This includes growth in the eurozone buckling under a steep decline in bank lending, persistent inflation forcing the Bank of England to tighten further despite the lack of UK economic growth and China’s growth impulse faltering following the post-pandemic lockdown surge.
+This includes eurozone growth buckling under a steep decline in bank lending, persistent inflation forcing the Bank of England to tighten further despite the lack of UK economic growth, and China’s growth impulse faltering after the post-pandemic lockdown surge.

 "While eurozone equities have performed broadly in line with U.S. equities so far this year, we expect they’ll soon face the cycle challenges of tight monetary policy and recession risks," Pease said.

-The firm’s strategists summarise their mid-year 2023 asset-class preferences as follows:
+The firm's strategists summarize their mid-year 2023 asset-class preferences as follows:

 - Equities have limited upside with recession risk on the horizon.
 Although non-U.S. developed equities are cheaper than U.S. equities, the team has a neutral preference until the Fed becomes less hawkish and the U.S. dollar weakens significantly.